 Guides to Defending Yourself in Immigration Court

-Have you or someone you know been detained by immigration officials?
 Have you or someone you know been given a notice to appear in immigration court?

 It is very important to get a lawyer to help you with your case.
 However, there are many people who cannot afford a lawyer or cannot find a lawyer who will help them at no cost.
 If you find yourself in this situation, these guides, developed by a team of experienced lawyers from MIRC, provide information to help you defend yourself in Immigration Court.